Manuel Fal Conde: Political beginnings

 Fal Conde, who later confessed to approaching politics as Christian responsibility and a call from God, was first recorded as engaged in a political enterprise in the spring of 1930.
 He was among members of Junta Organizadora of Partido Tradicionalista-Integrista, a new post-dictatorial incarnation of Integrism, and emerged as leader of the Seville branch of the party.
 In late 1930 he was also busy co-organizing local branches of Juventud Integrista.
 Fal Conde witnessed emergence of militantly secular Republic with horror; he personally led local Juventud organization trying to protect the Seville churches against violence which erupted in May 1931.
-In June 1931 he ran for Cortes from Cadiz; the bid proved unsuccessful.
+In June 1931 he ran for Cortes from Cádiz; the bid proved unsuccessful.
 According to a homage publication Fal gained enough votes to be voted in, but it was behind-the-stage manipulations which relegated him to non-electable position; embittered, he has never run for the Cortes again.
 Instead, he focused on a newly acquired daily, El Observador, re-launched as an ultraconservative Catholic title in Seville, apart from contributing to other local periodicals.

 In early 1932 the Integrists re-united with Carlism in Comunión Tradicionalista.
 Fal Conde was entrusted the West-Andalusian jefatura and together with provincial leaders achieved remarkable success implanting Traditionalism where it was hardly popular.
 Characteristic feature of his leadership was – even in comparison to other Carlist leaders - unveiled hostility towards the Republic.
 Fal Conde remained enthusiastic about co-operation with Sanjurjo; Andalusia was where the coup was most welcomed by local Carlists.
 In the aftermath Fal was arrested for 3 months, which did not discourage him from sounding other military on leading a potential Carlist rising.
 Also his El Observador kept making references to violence.
 Two other specific features of Andalusian Carlism were impact on Catholic youth and initiatives targeting the urban working-class.
 In many Andalusian districts Carlism emerged as an exclusively youth movement, which in the spring of 1933 pushed Fal Conde to create a federation of local Juventud circles.
 Acute social problems in turn induced Fal Conde to set up fairly successful Workers Section in early 1933.